LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/troubleshoot/check-logs.md

 ﻿# Amplia - Checking the system logs (Linux)

-The standard location of the system logs is `/var/log/amplia.log`.
+The standard location of the system logs is `/var/log/amplia/error.log`.

-To check which file is being used, check the `appsettings.iis.json` file in the site folder (usually `/usr/share/amplia`).
+To check which file is being used, check file `/etc/amplia/appsettings.linux.json`.
 Locate the section `Serilog`, subsection `WriteTo`.

 Example:
 ```json